Back To Search Results

 Prognosis

 The prognosis depends on the amount of glycine cleavage enzyme system activity.[42]
 Severe deficiency in this enzyme results in the presentation of the disease during the neonatal period, which is associated with a poor prognosis due to life-threatening apnea.[42][43]
 In neonates where spontaneous breathing is reestablished, these patients may develop progressive lethargy, encephalopathy, or death.
 Other patients might be marred by a lifetime of severe developmental impairment and intractable epilepsy.[44][45]
-Patients who present later in life (defined as three months or later) are more likely to have attenuated glycine cleavage enzyme activity.[42]
+Patients who present later in life (3 months or later) are more likely to have attenuated glycine cleavage enzyme activity.[42]
 In those patients, the developmental progress and severity of epilepsy may vary depending on when the disease is recognized and if early treatment is initiated.[4][46]

 Complications

-In those patients that survive or present later in life (mostly at three months or later), the severity of the disease varies.[42][44]
-They may be marred by a lifetime of no or limited developmental progress, intractable epilepsy, pulmonary hypertension, dysphagia and gastrointestinal dysmotility requiring surgical enteral access, scoliosis, hip dislocation due to spasticity, and even cortical blindness.[24][25][27][28]
+When this disease presents in neonates, the patient may develop severe apnea, resulting in acute hypoxemic respiratory failure requiring respiratory support.[42][44]
+In patients where respiratory failure resolves, the patient might likely develop progressive lethargy or encephalopathy.
+Some patients may live for several years, though death can occur at any time, depending on the severity of the disease.[28][42][44]
+In those patients that survive or present later in life (mostly at 3 months or later), the severity of the disease varies.[42][44]
+They may be marred by a lifetime of no or limited developmental progress, intractable epilepsy, pulmonary hypertension, dysphagia, gastrointestinal dysmotility requiring surgical enteral access, scoliosis, hip dislocation due to spasticity, and even cortical blindness.[24][25][27][28]
 Different studies in infants also reported the presence of hydrocephalus [47] that required shunt placement.

 Consultations